HugoGresse/DeviceConsole/README.md

 It is a free & open source software that allow a single Google accounts to:

-- register many devices through modern browser supporting service worker
+- register many devices through modern browser supporting service worker (= not on iOS)
 - send text or url to this devices

 > [deviceconsole.com](https://deviceconsole.com)